-In this article, we will primarily discuss about the establishment of a trading company in Indonesia, how to set an import company, what the regulations concerning the import-export activities, as well as how to establish a representative office in Indonesia.
+In this article, we will primarily discuss the establishment of a trading company in Indonesia, how to set an import company, the regulations concerning the import-export activities, as well as how to establish a representative office in Indonesia.

-To start with, we will give you a brief description of what are needed and how long it takes to establish a trading company in Indonesia.
+To start with, we will give you a brief description of what is needed and how long it takes to establish a trading company in Indonesia.
 To appreciate every rule and regulation set by the Government of Indonesia, every foreigner who wishes to establish a company in this country should follow and prepare the documents.
-Although there seem to be so many legal things that a foreigner needs to comply to be able to run business in Indonesia, there will always be a third trusted and legal party that can help you realize it.
-This third party will act on your behalf to take care of everything legally so that you can finally operate your business well in the future and take a huge profit from your investment in Indonesia.
+Although there seem to be so many legal things that a foreigner needs to comply with to be able to run a business in Indonesia, there will always be a third trusted and legal party that can help you realize it.
+This third party will act on your behalf to take care of everything legally so that you can finally operate your business well in the future and make a huge profit from your investment in Indonesia.

 There are several steps that you need to go through when you want to create your Foreign Direct Investment Liability Company in Indonesia (PT PMA), especially when you want to have a trading company that focuses on the import-export activities in Indonesia:

 - First of all, as a prospectus investor, you need to do ample researches on Indonesian Company Law.
 In this initial phase, you don’t need to know about everything, but at least, you have to make sure whether or not your company and the areas you are running meet the local law.
 This check can do for you as well as some market entry consultancy agencies.

 - After you make sure that your future business in Indonesia does not violate any law and regulation apply in this country, you can start to search for the consultancy agency that will help you to register your company.

 - In the registering process, you need to get the following things:

 - A license from Investment Coordination Board Principle, which approves your investment in Indonesia;